-The University Office for Diversity & Inclusion invites you to take part in the 7th annual Diversity THINKposium.
-This year’s theme, Voice, addresses how we use our voices to contribute to the sense of belonging for, and the retention and engagement of, all stakeholders at Carolina.
-Attendees will participate in interactive workshops, insightful panel discussions and small group breakout sessions that will explore the impact of using our voices to effectuate change.
+The theme of this year’s annual Diversity THINKposium, held at the Friday Center on September 4, was Voice.
+The event addressed how we use our voices to contribute to the sense of belonging for, and the retention and engagement of, all stakeholders at Carolina.
+Attendees participated in interactive workshops, insightful panel discussions and small group breakout sessions that explored the impact of using our voices to effectuate change.

 The annual THINKposium is a meeting of interested participants on a particular issue or topic, engaged speakers providing data and context, a free exchange of ideas, and fuel for creative problem solving.
 The program is led by the Chief Diversity Officer at Carolina and developed by a planning committee of members representing multiple units and departments.The THINKposium is meant to be a non-conventional approach to addressing diversity, inspiring action, and facilitating the solution-making process.